-“Bloom’s Taxonomy” is one of those terms that play a vital role for us in designing the curriculum and an important tool used by a teacher’s day-to-day working and interactions with the child.
+“Bloom’s Taxonomy” is one of those terms that play a vital role for us in designing the curriculum and an important tool used by a teacher’s day-to-day working and interactions with the children.
+Kidken Curriculum follows this design in our curriculum pattern.

 It is a central concept which works in conjunction with learning activities to help children expand their critical thinking skills.
 Critical thinking skills allow a child to think independently, solve problems, evaluate alternatives, and reflect on their own beliefs.